press-events/press-events/readme.txt

 = Does the plugin work with any WordPress theme? =

-Yes, we\'ve tried very hard to make sure Press Events blends into all themes.
+Yes, we've tried very hard to make sure Press Events blends into all themes.
 However, some themes may have conflicts - if you find any styling issues with your theme please create a post in the community forum.

 == Screenshots ==
 1. Edit event page